 STENA FORERUNNER is a large RoRo freighter ordered as one of a trio of Stena 4-Runner Mk II vessels in 1999 from the Dalian ‘old’ Shipyard in China.
 She was the final of the trio of enlarged Mk II vessels to be delivered.
-Her sister vessels are STENA FORETELLER and STENA FORECASTER.
-As-built she has capacity for some 3,000 lane metres of freight, however there is provision in the design for this to be extended to 4,150 lane metres through the addition of an additional deck above the existing weather deck should it be required in the future.
+Her sister-vessels are STENA FORETELLER and STENA FORECASTER.
+As-built she has the capacity for some 3,000 lane metres of freight, however, there is the provision in the design for this to be extended to 4,150 lane metres through the addition of an additional deck above the existing weather deck should it be required in the future.
 As all versions of the 4-Runner class are designed for flexibility in their cargo handling capability, headroom on the main deck is a generous 6.8m, increasing to some 8.1m metres in the after-most part.
 This means STENA FORERUNNER and her sisters can handle MAFI’s, cassettes, containers, and other outsized loads as well as normal trailers in both commercial and military scenarios.

 The Stena 4-Runner Mk II class are capable of a service speed of 18 knots using just two of their four Wärtsilä-built Sulzer 8-cylinder ZA 40S diesel main engines.
 Service speed increases to 20 knots using three of the main engines, and tops out at 22.5 knots when using all four main engines.
 This is half a knot more than the smaller 4-Runner Mk I class despite the exact same engines being specified, a characteristic attributed to the longer hull on the Mk II design being more efficient through the water.